twitchscience/spade/README.md

 	* `TABLE ...` specifies the tables whose records should be replaced.
 3. If the results of the previous step are unsatisfactory, make necessary changes and repeat.

+Replay is a 2 step process - transforming edge logs on Spark, and loading the transformed data into Redshift.
+For flexibility, there are 2 flags that lets you skip either steps.
+`--no-ace-upload` will have replay do the edge log transformation, and will place the transformed files in S3, but will stop short of actually uploading into Redshift.
+`--no-transform` will have replay skip the edge log transformation step, and directly load a runtag's transformed data into Redshift - if this flag is specified, `--runtag` must also be specified.
+For example, `--no-ace-upload` is used by Tahoe replay because the transformed files are Tahoe-bound instead of Ace-bound.

 For extra reliability, instead of running `replay.sh` locally, start a tmux session on the master node and submit from there.